 CAFOD's work in the Middle East

-- ensure people can live in dignity and peace, free from violence
+- Provide protective advocacy, monitoring of rights abuses, and access to legal aid to ensure that people can live in dignity and peace, free from violence

 - Help families to escape from the poverty trap through properly-paid work

 - Encourage and enable young people and women to participate fully in society as active citizens, and contribute meaningfully to the building of social cohesion, peace and security for all